Tr3yWay996/web/docs/pages/about/changelog/beta-316A3.md

 #### Changes
 - `blueprint.sh` now has a variable to change the webserver permission user which will persist over updates.
+- Having nothing as input in `-init` questions will now select the placeholder option.
+- New `adminOnly` scope for custom extension routes, which allows developers to limit pages to administrators.

 <br/>